 I also tried a healthy Pad Thai recipe at a friend’s place and I am sure it was lower in calories but it just did not taste the same.

 Here are some TIPS for making homemade chicken Pad Thai (simple recipe):

 - DO NOT make any omissions and substitutions in the ingredient list because the flavor will change.

 - Rice noodles, fish sauce, oyster sauce, tamarind paste, Thai red chilli sauce (Sambal Oelek) can be found in Asian stores or in the Asian aisle of some grocery stores.

 - The level of spice can be adjusted, based on your PREFERENCE.
 A friend of mine likes to make chicken Pad Thai with coconut milk and says it helps to cut the spiciness, which is pretty smart.
 She use the same ingredients I use for the sauce but also adds a 1/4 cup coconut milk in the sauce.

-- You can make MEATLESS Pad Thai by replacing chicken with tofu or soy chunks.
+- Make MEATLESS Pad Thai by replacing chicken with tofu or soy chunks.

-- Whatever you do, DON’T make chicken Pad Thai with spaghetti noodles… it’s so weird!
+- DON’T make chicken Pad Thai with spaghetti noodles!
 You must use rice noodles to get the authentic Thai flavor and texture.

 - If you are short on time, you can easily use frozen vegetables.

 - Don’t forget to DRY ROAST the peanuts since it enhances the flavor.